krizel4/burger/README.md

 ## How to Run the App

-To run the app, you just need to visit the deployed page.
+To run the app, you just need to visit the deployed page [here](https://quiet-retreat-45652.herokuapp.com/).

 Simply devour any burgers that remain, or you can add your own burger.
 After you've hit "devour", it'll make its way to the devour list.

 ## App Preview